jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

 Breaches
 Disclosure of information such as customer PII, vehicle performance data, or any Intellectual property (IP) data, compromising individuals or organizations.
 Data breach; Data
 leakage; Ransomware;
 Injection attacks
 Vehicle Theft
 \& Break\-Ins
 Unauthorized entry or theft of a vehicle, often through the exploitation of vulnerabilities in the vehicle's security systems or remote services.
-Keyless entry
+Keyless entry/
 start engine attack;
 Relay attack; Signal
 jamming attack;
 API attacks
 Service \&
 Business
 Disruption